 SET

--- This server does not contain frozen plans
+-- This server does not contain plans

 postgres=# select count(*) from pgpro_multiplan_storage;